RazElbaz/ThreadPool/README.md

 To use the program, you would replace key with the actual encryption/decryption key and specify the appropriate files for input, output, and piping, depending on your specific use case.

+### Input/Output
+The tool reads input data from stdin and writes the encrypted/decrypted data to stdout.
+You can use shell redirection and piping to provide input data and capture the output.

+### Performance Considerations
+The encryption algorithm provided in the shared library is not optimized and takes approximately 5 milliseconds to process each character.
+To maximize CPU utilization on multi-core systems, the tool utilizes a threadpool mechanism for parallel processing.

 # The task in details:
 All the files given to me are in the ```threadPoolTask``` folder.